Why Computer Makes Buzzing Noise When Scrolling

 Should I worry if my PC is buzzing?

-If your PC is buzzing, it’s natural to have some concerns.
+If your computer buzzes when scrolling, it’s natural to have some concerns.

 However, the level of worry depends on the intensity, frequency, and accompanying symptoms.